 Seeing too many families affected by violence has inspired Bruce’s desire to become a White Ribbon ambassador.
 “My work has shown me that too often violence pushes families over the edge.
 Anything that can be done to stop this from occurring I’m going to support wholeheartedly.
 Violence has no place in our society and I hope the campaign will help bring about a violence-free future for all of our families.”

-“I’m proud of my daughter Helen”, says David.
+“I’m proud of my daughter Helen,” says David.
 “She was a wonderful person who was cut down in the prime of her life by a controlling and violent person.
 There is some justice in knowing that Helen’s killer is behind bars, but I need to do more than that.
 I need to make sense of the awful situation we found ourselves in, and do my part to ensure the violence against women is both understood and ended.”
+As part of his mission to change attitudes, david write the book, Helen, the Helen Meads Tragedy.

 Evans has a vast knowledge of family violence and feels passionately for making a difference to the community.
 He demonstrates strong leadership skills and strongly believes in what white ribbon represents.
 He is always leading by example and has no problem in challenging abusive behaviour.
 By standing up for what is right he encourages others within the community to do the same.